ricedrink/P-Machine/README.md

 # P-Machine
-Made by Weiyi Chen (cwy.sophiechen@gmail.com) and Alice Zhang (alicezhang32092@knights.ucf.edu) for COP3402
+Made by Weiyi Chen (cwy.sophiechen@knights.ucf.edu) and Alice Zhang (alicezhang32092@knights.ucf.edu) for COP3402

 This assignment implements a VM P-machine (PM/0) to execute p-code.